 Unions are actively raising driver awareness around privacy issues.
 Transparency and collaboration can help win unions over more easily.
 Unions and company leadership can sometimes have a contentious relationship.
 However, when it comes to privacy, executives overwhelmingly said unions have a positive impact by bringing attention to privacy issues.
 In fact, 86% of leaders report they completely agree or somewhat agree that unions are active in raising awareness about privacy.
 Leaders are focused on several key actions to help drive union approval of dash cam technologies.
 These include communication around technology policies and application, transparency and guidelines on how footage is captured and stored, and involving unions in the vendor selection process.
-Top Factors that Would Help Drive Union Buy-In of In-Cab Technology TIED FOR #1 44% communication around tech policies and application 44% incorporating unions as part of vendor selection process 44% transparency and guidelines on how footage is captured and stored ADDITIONAL FACTORS 37% assurance of driver exoneration with camera footage 39% clearly defined safety policies on how footage will be used Methods to Earn Union Acceptance Vary Around the World What drives union buy-in varies from market to market, with communication, transparency, incentives, and incorporating unions in vendor selection - all cited as top strategies in at least one market.
+Top Factors that Would Help Drive Union Buy-In of In-Cab Technology TIED FOR #1 44% communication around tech policies & application 44% incorporating unions as part of vendor selection process 77/0 transparency & guidelines on how footage is captured & stored ADDITIONAL FACTORS 37% assurance of driver exoneration with camera footage 39% clearly defined safety policies on how footage will be used 44% Vary Around the World What drives union buy-in varies from market Methods to Earn Union Acceptance What drives union buy-in varies from market to market, with communication, transparency, incentives, and incorporating unions in vendor selection all cited as top strategies in at least one market.
 Top Factors to Earn Union Buy-In by Region #1 Communication around technology policies and application